ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

 | Javascript Function | Description |
 | :---|:---|
-getHeaders | Returns the headers for the request setHeaders(headers:Object) | Sets the headers for the request getQueryParameters() | Returns the query parameters for the request setQueryParameters(queryParameters:Object) | Sets the query parameters for the request getURL() | Returns the URL of the request getMethod() | Returns the HTTP method of the request getTimeout() | Returns the timeout of the request in ms setTimeout(timeout:int) | Sets the timeout of the request in ms send(body:Object, success:function, failure:function) | Sends the request asynchronously.
-The body parameter is optional
+getHeaders | Returns the headers for the request. setHeaders(headers:Object) | Sets the headers for the request. getQueryParameters() | Returns the query parameters for the request. setQueryParameters(queryParameters:Object) | Sets the query parameters for the request. getURL() | Returns the URL of the request. getMethod() | Returns the HTTP method of the request. getTimeout() | Returns the timeout of the request in ms. setTimeout(timeout:int) | Sets the timeout of the request in ms. send(body:Object, success:function, failure:function) | Sends the request asynchronously.
+The body parameter is optional.

 ### BMSLogger